- Table of ContentsPrint

 - Sedatives like benzodiazepines and barbiturates.

 Supervised detox can also be helpful in preventing relapse for drugs with very uncomfortable (but not necessarily dangerous) withdrawal syndromes, such as heroin and prescription opiates.
+Detox can cost anywhere between $600 to $1,000 per day, so the total cost will vary depending on the severity of addiction, substance being used, and level of care needed throughout the detox period.

 Studies suggest that a detox program followed by a drug abuse treatment program within an inpatient drug rehab tends to lead to positive recovery outcomes with longer periods of abstinence and fewer relapses.
 Outpatient programs, however, can be successful when the recovering person has a strong support system in place at home that supports his efforts in achieving and maintaining sobriety.
+These programs can have very different costs, with inpatient costing $200 to $900 per day and outpatient costing $100 to $500 per treatment session.
+These costs will vary based on the duration of treatment as well as location and luxuries of the program.

 It's important to understand that recovery is a lifelong process that takes focus and attention every day.